OPEN Investors Have Opportunity to Lead Opendoor Technologies Inc. Securities Fraud Lawsuit

-LOS ANGELES, Oct.
-26, 2022 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Opendoor Technologies Inc. ("Opendoor" or the "Company") (NASDAQ: OPEN).
+BENSALEM, Pa., Oct.
+31, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Opendoor Technologies Inc. ("Opendoor" or the "Company") (NASDAQ: OPEN).

 Class Period: December 21, 2020 – September 16, 2022